KatarzynaMaz/project-pixel-art-maker/README.md

 # Pixel Art Maker Project
 This was a Udacity project.
-We ere given starter code, including HTML and CSS, to build the application and had to write JavaScript code that lets the user to create a grid of squares representing their design, and apply colors to those squares to create a digital masterpiece!
+We ere given the starter code, including HTML and CSS, to build the application and had to write JavaScript code that lets the user to create a grid of squares representing their design, and apply colors to those squares to create a digital masterpiece!

 Users should be able to: